 3. Use energy-efficient holiday lights.
 The pretty holiday lights that decorate your home can burn electricity.
 Invest in LED lights to minimize energy usage, and look for ENERGY STAR-certified products.

 4. Consider a programmable thermostat.
 During cold weather, set your thermostat as low as is comfortable when you’re at home during waking hours.
-Reducing the heat by only a few degrees when you’re sleeping or out of the house will help save
+Reducing the heat by only a few degrees when you’re sleeping or out of the house will help save money.

 5. Reduce heat loss through the fireplace.
 If you have a fireplace, keep the damper closed when it’s not in use.
 Close the doors leading into the room when a fire is kindled and lower the thermostat temperature.
-If you never use your fireplace,
+If you never use your fireplace, seal the flue.

 6. Take advantage of sunlight.
 Naturally heat your home by opening curtains on south-facing windows during the day.
 Close curtains at night to protect your home from losing heat through the windows.